 £42 - Afternoon Tease

-Throughout summer, afternoon tea is served in one of London's most iconic buildings.
+Afternoon tea is served in one of London's most iconic buildings.

-Houses of Parliament, London, SW1A 0AA
+Houses of Parliament, Westminster, London, SW1A 0AA

 Tube: Westminster Station